EmbarkStudios/tame-oauth/README.md

 Usage: `cargo run --example svc_account -- <key_path> <scope..>`

 A small example of using `tame-oauth` together with [reqwest]().
-Given a key file and 1 or more scopes, it will attempt to get a token that you could be used to access resources in those scopes.
+Given a key file and 1 or more scopes, it will attempt to get a token that could be used to access resources in those scopes.

 `cargo run --example svc_account -- ~/.secrets/super-sekret.json https://www.googleapis.com/auth/pubsub https://www.googleapis.com/auth/devstorage.read_only`